pusateri/draft-ietf-dnssd-update-proxy/draft-ietf-dnssd-update-proxy.md

 2. A single lease lifetime can be communicated via an OPT record as defined in Dynamic DNS Update Leases {{?I-D.sekar-dns-ul}}.
 This provides a timeout period for all of the records added in the update message and is controlled by the sender of the update.
 This is a work in progress and does not yet have widespread adoption among authoritative unicast DNS server software.

-3. Invidual DNS TIMEOUT resource records {{?I-D.pusateri-dnsop-update-timeout}} can be added to the update message to indicate the timeout value for one or any number of the resource records contained in the update message.
+3. Individual DNS TIMEOUT resource records {{?I-D.pusateri-dnsop-update-timeout}} can be added to the update message to indicate the timeout value for one or any number of the resource records contained in the update message.
 This is the most flexible but also does not have any adoption among authoritative unicast DNS server software.
 One advantage of the TIMEOUT resource records is that they are stored in the authoritative server like any other record and synchronized to secondary servers as well.
 Therefore, if the primary server were to restart or experience an extended failure, the lease lifetime would not be lost.

 Note that it is possible to use both the Dynamic DNS Update leases to communicate the lease lifetime and for the authoritative unicast DNS server to create TIMEOUT resource records on demand to achieve the same result if the Update proxy does not include TIMEOUT resource records natively.